QBI Deduction 2026: What Changed After OBBBA

 Case Study: Maximizing QBI Deduction

-Consider a married couple running a consulting firm with a combined taxable income of $400,000.
-By making strategic retirement plan contributions and managing their income, they could reduce their taxable income below the $383,901 threshold, maximizing their QBI deduction.
+Consider a married couple running a consulting firm with a combined taxable income of $440,000.
+Consulting is a Specified Service Trade or Business, so once their income climbs into the phase-out range they start to lose the deduction.
+By making strategic retirement plan contributions and managing their income, they could bring taxable income below the $403,500 threshold for 2026, restoring the full QBI deduction.

 Looking Forward